 BS Molecular and Cellular Biology, summa cum laude

-Climate change represents a serious threat to biodiversity: species must move, adapt, or die.
-While range shifting is generally viewed as a successful strategy, it likely impacts how species respond to concurrent pressures.
-I am exploring whether climate change can exacerbate emerging infectious disease (EID) pressures on wild populations by affecting the spatial pattern of their immunogenetic diversity.
-Though studies frequently find links between climate change and EID dynamics, they often lack explanatory mechanisms.
+Climate change represents a serious challenge to biodiversity: species must move, adapt, or die.
+While species capable of shifting their distributional range are generally viewed as responding successfully to climate change, these range shifts may moderate the ability of species to adapt to concurrent pressures.
+I am exploring whether climate change can exacerbate emerging infectious disease pressures on wild populations by affecting spatial patterns of genetic diversity.

 Steigerwald, E. C., J. M. Igual, A. Payo‐Payo, & G. Tavecchia (2015) Effects of decreased anthropogenic food availability on an opportunistic gull: evidence for a size‐mediated response in breeding females.
 Ibis, 157(3):439-448.

 Sorokin A and Steigerwald E.C.
 (2018) Evidence for parental care in Feihyla kajau (Anura: Rhacophoridae).
 Phyllomedusa.
 17(1):127-130.

 Sorokin, A. and E. C. Steigerwald (2017) Interspecific combat between Nymphargus aff. grandisonae and Espadarana prosoblepon.
 Herpetology Notes 10:283-285.